ODD: A Benchmark Dataset for the Natural Language Processing based Opioid Related Aberrant Behavior Detection: ORAB Detection Models

-Although finetuning on pretrained LMs has been successfully applied to most of NLP tasks \citep{devlin2018bert}, it is still known that finetuning still requires considerable annotated examples to achieve a high performance \citep{webson2022prompt, yang2023multi}.
-Thus, uncommon categories in ODD may be a performance bottleneck.

-The widely recognized technique of prompt-based finetuning, as demonstrated in studies by \citet{gao2021making} and \citet{yang2022knowledge}, utilizes a template to transform a downstream task into a language modeling problem by incorporating masked language modeling and a predefined set of label words, effectively enabling effective few-shot learning capabilities.
+While fine-tuning pre-trained LMs has been widely successful in various NLP tasks \citep{devlin2018bert}, it often requires a substantial number of annotated examples to achieve high performance \citep{webson2022prompt, yang2023multi}.
+This requirement can be particularly challenging for categories in Opioid Dependency Detection (ODD) that have fewer instances, potentially becoming a bottleneck in performance.
+Prompt-based fine-tuning, a technique highlighted in the works of \citet{gao2021making} and \citet{yang2022knowledge}, addresses this issue.
+It involves fine-tuning models using a template to reframe a downstream task as a language modeling problem.
+This is achieved by integrating masked language modeling with a pre-defined set of label words.
+Prompt-based fine-tuning is especially effective in few-shot scenarios, where the available training data is limited, and is known to outperform traditional fine-tuning methods in such contexts.

-In this study, we utilize the full name of each class to curate the prompt text $p$.
-Specifically, the prompts for each class are arranged in the same order as Table~\ref{tab:example_of_ORABS}, following the template ``[$c_i$ placeholder]?
+We utilize the full name of each class to curate the prompt text $p$.
+Specifically, the prompts for each class are arranged in the same order as Table~\ref{tab:example_of_ORABS}, following the template ``\{$c_i$ placeholder\}?
 [MASK]'' where $c_i$ represents the name of the $i^{th}$ class.
 The prompt text is then concatenated with $\mathbf{x}$, distinguished by a separator token ``[SEP],'' and fed into a prompt-based tuning model.
 Next, we calculate the probability that the language model (LM) output of the masked token corresponding to each class would be a positive word or a negative word.
 Following the approach of \citet{gao2021making}, we define the positive word as `yes' and the negative word as `no'.
 Thus, the probability of `yes' for the $i^{th}$ class $c_i$ ($P(y_{c_i}=$`yes'$|\mathbf{x},\mathbf{p})$) can be interpreted as the probability that $c_i$ is included in the input text $\mathbf{x}$, and vice versa.